 The toolkit offers great flexibility by enabling the applications to use multiple configurations according to their needs.
-The library is currently being implemented and is planned to be partially released as open source for non-commercial use in spring 2017, full release at the beginning of 2018.
+The library is currently being implemented and is planned to be partially released as open source for non-commercial use in Autumn 2017, full release at the beginning of 2018.
 The 3D Tune-In Toolkit supports two different setups: a simple pair of headphones using binaural sound and a set of speakers using Ambisonic encoding and decoding.

 3D Tune-In Toolkit Test Apps - NOW RELEASED

 The Test Apps for the 3D Tune-In Toolkit, both for binaural and loudspeaker spatialisation, have now been released (Windows and MacOSX).
 You can now download and install the test apps on your Windows or Mac computer, and perform real-time binaural and loudspeaker spatialisation with multiple sources, simulating different virtual spaces, and adding in the signal path also the simulation of hearing loss and hearing aids.

 - 3D Tune-In Toolkit Binaural Test Application (Windows) - Toolkit_Binaural_Test_App_Windows.zip